R&D Tax Credits: What Does "Technological Or Scientific Uncertainty" Actually Mean?

 The clarity test

 When assessing if you have a valid R&D Tax Credits claim, ask yourself the “clarity” test.
 Can your competitors easily replicate what has been achieved?
-Or is it an outcome that would not be obvious to them?
-This means that if your R&D project has made an advancement in science or tech that a competitor could easily replicate (assuming they had the same resources), then a valid R&D Tax Credits claim is unlikely.
+Is it an outcome that would be obvious to them?

 Remember, this program incentivises innovation and progress, so make sure there's truly something new and innovative in the mix!